-An evaluation of the effectiveness of the design of the Company's disclosure controls and procedures was carried out under the supervision of management, including the CEO and CFO, with oversight by the Board of Directors and Audit Committee, as at December 31, 2023.
-Based on this evaluation, the Company's CEO and CFO have concluded that the design of the Company's disclosure controls and procedures, as defined in NI 52-109, was effective as at December 31, 2023.
+In accordance with NI 52-109, an evaluation of the design and operational effectiveness of the disclosure controls and procedures was carried out under the supervision of management, including the CEO and CFO, with oversight by the Board of Directors and Audit Committee, as of December 31, 2024.
+Based on their evaluations, the CEO and CFO have concluded that the disclosure controls and procedures were designed and operating effectively as at December 31, 2024.